Unified.to

 Paragon ActionKit gives teams a way to execute predefined SaaS actions and connect them to LLMs, including via a self-hosted MCP server.
 That works well when your use case is limited to a known set of actions and per-provider schemas.

-Unified MCP is built for a different class of product.
+Unified MCP is designed for products that depend on consistent, real-time data across integrations.
 It's designed for teams building AI-native features that depend on real-time reads and writes, category-level normalized objects, and broad endpoint access across hundreds of integrations—without running MCP infrastructure or storing customer records.
 With published tool counts, multi-region endpoints, and a fully hosted MCP server, Unified reduces ambiguity as your agent surface area grows.

 If your roadmap includes copilots, agents, or real-time product features that span many platforms, the architectural differences matter early—and compound over time.